wp-plugins/floating-social-media-icon/readme.txt

 = Can i have my own social icons instead of the default one? = Sorry, its only possible in our premium version, you can have unlimited number of extra icons in our premium version and you can even link icons to your website pages or anywhere.

-= How can i use the plugin widgets? =
-Plugin Support Social Media Widget with almost same features of the shortcodes, You can have **many number of widgets where on each widget you can configure the Social Media Icons size and Icon Design/Style**.
+= How can i use the plugin widgets to displayt social media icons? = Plugin Support Social Media Widget with almost same features of the shortcodes, You can have **many number of widgets where on each widget you can configure the Social Media Icons size and Icon Design/Style**.

 To add a widget to your sidebar.. you theme must support sidebars.
 Go to **Appearance >> Widgets**,to add "Acx Social Icons" widget to your sidebar.